M1-CHPS/glhpc/docs/lab5.md

 The Box Least Square (BLS) signal processing algorithm is used to detect the transit of exoplanets in front of their stars by searching for characteristic box-shaped dips in the luminosity at regular frequency.

-The provided library implements a Python <-> C interface so that you can call BLS from a python script.
-It also simplifies the loading and manipulation of the data, which can be done in python, while the C code focuses on the high performance analysis.
+The provided library implements a Python <-> C interface so that you can call BLS from a Python script.
+It also simplifies the loading and manipulation of the data, which can be done in Python, while the C code focuses on high-performance analysis.

 #### a) Run the provided `build_library.sh` script
 #### b) Write a `scripts/bls_runner.py` script for kepler data